appsmithorg/appsmith-docs/website/docs/reference/widgets/filepicker.md

 <dd>

-Indicates whether the FilePicker has been used by the end user during their session.
-It is true if the user has interacted with the FilePicker at least once during their session, and false if they haven't used it yet.
+Indicates whether the FilePicker has been used by the end user during the session.
+It is `true` if the user has interacted with the FilePicker at least once during their session, and `false` if they haven't used it yet.

 Example: